sandnabba/devops-lab-kit/backend/README.md

 The backend API can be deployed to Azure using either **App Services** or **Azure Container Instances**.

-A `Makefile` is provided with targets for both deployment options:
+A `Makefile` is provided with targets for both deployment options, utilizing the `Azure CLI (az)` command.

+**Note:** For production environments, it is recommended to manage the app or container infrastructure using Terraform or another infrastructure-as-code platform.

 #### Azure App Services